You are viewing a preview of this job. Log in or register to view more details about this job.

 RESPONSIBILITIES INCLUDE BUT ARE NOT LIMITED TO:

-- Serving as the primary point of care and leadership for a dedicated group of campers throughout the session.
+• Lead a dedicated group of kindergarten campers throughout the camp session.

-- Directing daily group operations and instructional activities with the support of an Assistant Camp Counselor.
+• Direct daily group activities with support from an Assistant Camp Counselor.

 REQUIRED SKILLS AND ABILITIES: